ANNOUNCEMENTS and ACHIEVEMENTS

 Opportunities for Students:

 Model United Nations (MUN) – MUN provides an opportunity for students to gather together to debate relevant global issues.
 Participants get valuable lessons in speaking and collaboration skills.
-Eugene IHS students will participate in the Eugene MUN conference.
+Eugene IHS students will participate in the Eugene MUN conference on April.
 MUN is open to all interested students.
-Look for MUN meeting flyers in the hallways at school in the fall or contact the teacher advisor: Joanne Heidel (email@example.com) or Steve Smith (firstname.lastname@example.org).
+Information for joining MUN comes out in the fall or you can contact the teacher advisors: Joanne Heidel (email@example.com) or Steve Smith (firstname.lastname@example.org).

 IB World Student Conferences – Every summer the International Baccalaureate Organization puts on IB World Student Conferences in different locations around the globe where students from all over the world come together to collaborate on projects with a humanitarian purpose.
 Check the IB conference website for details (www.ibo.org/wsc).
 Scholarships are sometimes available through IBO!
 This is not a teacher-chaperoned trip.
 Interested students need to register with IBO.org.